Fooblo

 Experience with Fooblo

-This is the journey of Eric, a café customer, and Michael, a staff member.
-Fooblo streamlines the food disposal process for both of them, saving time and effort while also promoting water conservation.
+This illustrates the journeys of Eric, a cafeteria customer, and Michael, a staff member.
+Fooblo streamlines the food disposal process for both, reducing time and effort while conserving water.

 concept sketch